 Preheat the oven to 220°C/200°C fan-forced.
+Bring a medium saucepan of salted water to the boil.
 Thinly slice the red capsicum.
 Cut the zucchini into 0.5cm half-moons.
+Cut the yellow squash into 1cm chunks.
 Cut the red onion into 1cm wedges.
-TIP: Cut the veggies to the correct size so they cook in the allocated time.
-Place the red capsicum, zucchini and red onion on an oven tray lined with baking paper.
-Drizzle with olive oil, season with salt and pepper and toss to coat.
+Place the veggies on two oven trays lined with baking paper.
+Drizzle both trays with olive oil, season with salt and pepper and toss to coat.
 Roast for 15-20 minutes or until tender.

 While the spaghetti is cooking, zest the lemon to get 1/4 tsp for 2 people / 1/2 tsp for 4 people.
 Pick the parsley leaves and finely chop.
 Finely chop the garlic (or use a garlic press).

-Return the frying pan to a medium-high heat with a drizzle of olive oil and add the tomato paste, capers and remaining garlic.
-Cook for 2 minutes, or until fragrant.
+Return the frying pan to a medium-high heat and add the tomato paste, capers (if using) and remaining garlic.
+Cook for 30 seconds, or until fragrant.
 Add the diced tomatoes and some pasta water (1/4 cup for 2 people / 1/2 cup for 4 people).
-Add the salt (see ingredients list) and a pinch of pepper.
+Season with the salt and a pinch of pepper.
 Reduce the heat to medium and simmer for 3-5 minutes.
 Add the butter and sugar and cook for 1 minute or until melted.
 Remove from the heat and stir in the roast veggies and spaghetti.
-TIP: Add a dash of pasta water if the sauce looks dry.
+TIP: Add a dash more pasta water if the sauce looks dry.

 Divide the Tuscan vegetable spaghetti between bowls.
 Sprinkle with the grated Parmesan cheese and top with the lemon parsley pangrattato.